-Graduates leave fully qualified for software development jobs, and move onto the in-house job placement program upon graduation.
-Students receive mock interview training, present their projects to employers at Demo Day, and have access to a network of mentors, events, former students, and ongoing career coaching and job placement support.
+Graduates leave fully qualified for software development jobs and move on to working with the recruiting partner TEKsystems upon graduation.
+Students receive mock technical interview training and have access to a network of mentors, former students, and ongoing career coaching and job placement support.

 Recent Coder Foundry News